P18: Strategic Quitting - The Summit Is Only the Halfway Point

 Every intentional “no” clears the way for a more meaningful “yes.”

-3. Clarity Happens When You Stop Drifting
+3. Clarity Emerges When You Stop Avoiding Decisions

 Drift is what happens when decisions are avoided or deferred.
+Clarity emerges through decisive action – committing or quitting.

 The real question isn’t, “Should I quit?”
 It’s, “What future does this action sustain?”